q3769/conseq4j/README.md

 ## Use it...

 A sequence key cannot be `null`.
-Any two keys are considered "the same sequence key" if `Objects.equals(key1, key2)` returns `true`.
+Any two keys are considered "the same sequence key" if and only if `Objects.equals(key1, key2)` returns `true`.

 ### TL;DR: